cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 A ciphersuite contains instantiations of the following functionalities:

-- `Group`: A prime-order Group exposing the API detailed in {{pog}}, with base point defined in the corresponding reference for each group.
+- `Group`: A prime-order Group exposing the API detailed in {{pog}}, with the generator element defined in the corresponding reference for each group.
 Each group also specifies HashToGroup, HashToScalar, and serialization functionalities.
+For
-For HashToGroup, the domain separation tag (DST) is constructed in accordance with the recommendations in {{!I-D.irtf-cfrg-hash-to-curve}}, Section 3.1.
+  HashToGroup, the domain separation tag (DST) is constructed in accordance with the recommendations in {{!I-D.irtf-cfrg-hash-to-curve}}, Section 3.1.
   For HashToScalar, each group specifies an integer order that is used in